DeviantCord/DeviantCord/README.md

 [DeviantCord Discord Server](https://discord.gg/ubmkcsk)

+### Warning: DeviantCord V4.0 is under development.
-### Warning: DeviantCord V3.0 reaches End of Life on Dec 15th.
+### DeviantCord V3.0 reaches End of Life on Dec 15th.
 This version will only receive bug fixes.
 # DeviantCord
 DeviantCord is a Discord bot that will allow artists and fan communities to keep up to date on their favorite artists on DeviantArt through Discord.